jaimcamp/fsdl_e2e_cancer_subtypes/README.md

 -----
 This is a project for the Full Stack Deep Learning course from 2021.
 The main objective is to build an end-to-end Webapp for the clustering and classification of brain tumor samples.
-This project mixes an academic approach to analyse and classify samples, and to give the end-user an interface to study the subtypes and compare to their samples.
+This project mixes an academic approach to analyze and classify samples, and to give the end-user an interface to study the subtypes and compare to their samples.

 -----